resilar/sqleet/README.md

 ```

 `sqlite3_key()` is typically called immediately after `sqlite3_open()` to
 specify an encryption key for the opened database.
-Note that the function does
+The function returns
+`SQLITE_OK` if the given key was correct.
+Otherwise a non-zero SQLite3 error
-not touch the data on disk.
-Subsequent attempts to read or write the database
+code is returned and subsequent attempts to read or write the database will
-will fail if the key was incorrect.
+fail.

 ```c
 SQLITE_API int sqlite3_rekey(    /* Invoked by PRAGMA rekey='x' */